USC cancels graduation ceremony and dozens are arrested on other campuses as anti-war protests grow

-The University of Southern California canceled its main graduation ceremony Thursday and dozens of students were arrested on other campuses as protests against the Israel-Hamas war continued to spread.
+The University of Southern California canceled its main graduation ceremony Thursday and dozens more college students were arrested at other campuses nationwide as protests against the Israel-Hamas war continued to spread.

-College officials across the U.S. are worried the ongoing protests could disrupt their plans for commencement ceremonies next month.
-Some universities called in police to break up the demonstrations, resulting in ugly scuffles and arrests, while others appeared content to wait out student protests as the final days of the semester ticked down.
+College officials across the U.S. are worried the ongoing protests could disrupt plans for commencement ceremonies next month.
+Some universities called in police to break up the demonstrations, resulting in ugly scuffles and arrests nationwide, while others appeared content to wait out student protests as the final days of the semester ticked down.

+But encampments and protests continued to spring up Thursday.
+A tent encampment popped up at Indiana University Bloomington before police with shields and batons shoved into a line of protesters, arresting an unknown number.

+At the City College of New York, hundreds of students who were gathered on the lawn beneath the Harlem campus’ famed gothic buildings erupted in cheers after a small contingent of police officers retreated from the scene.
+In one corner of the quad, a “security training” was held among students who said they expected to be arrested in the coming hours.

-USC announced the cancellation of the May 10 ceremony a day after more than 90 protesters were arrested on campus.
-The university said it will still host dozens of commencement events, including all the traditional individual school commencement ceremonies, during which students cross a stage and receive their diplomas.
+USC announced the cancellation of the May 10 graduation ceremony a day after more than 90 protesters were arrested on campus.
+The university said it will still host dozens of commencement events, including all the traditional individual school commencement ceremonies.

-Tensions were already high after the university canceled a planned commencement speech by the school's pro-Palestinian valedictorian, citing safety concerns.
+Tensions were already high after USC canceled a planned commencement speech by the school's pro-Palestinian valedictorian, citing safety concerns.

 The Los Angeles Police Department said 93 people were arrested Wednesday night during a campus protest for allegedly trespassing.
 One person was arrested on allegations of assault with a deadly weapon.